-In my upbringing, Saint Josephs Day Spaghetti recipe was only served twice a year: Christmas Eve and on March 19th in honor of Saint Joseph.
-As you are probably aware, there is another more popular food tradition celebrated on this day: Zeppole di San Giuseppe (Just follow the link for the recipe).
+In my upbringing, Saint Joseph’s Day Spaghetti recipe was only served twice a year: Christmas Eve and on March 19th in honor of Saint Joseph.
+As you are probably aware, there is another more popular food tradition celebrated on this day: Zeppole di San Giuseppe (just follow the link for the recipe).

 How could I forget the sweet aroma and the sound of the garlic sizzling in the olive oil?
 And then the moment when my grandmother decided that it was time to add the bread crumbs, well everyone had to stand back for fear of getting splattered with oil.
 It really was such a dramatic event… I can’t help but smile when I think of those moments.

-- 6 - 8 tablespoons olive oil (divided)
+- 8 tablespoons olive oil divided

-- 6 garlic cloves (minced)
+- 6 garlic cloves minced

 - 2 cups unseasoned coarse breadcrumbs

-- 2 cups finely chopped walnuts (about 200 grams)
+- 2 cups finely chopped walnuts about 200 grams

-- 3 -4 tablespoons fresh parsley (chopped)
+- 4 tablespoons fresh parsley chopped

-- ½ -3/4 cup of golden raisins (plumped) (about 100 grams)
+- ¾ cup of golden raisins plumped (about 100 grams)